 When a government department identifies a property as surplus to its needs, Canada Lands Company undertakes an analysis to determine how the property can best benefit local communities and the Government of Canada.
 The company works with that government department to determine a fair market price for the property and then purchases the parcel through the government’s real property disposal process.

-Canada Lands Company always undertakes a public consultation process.
-Our team works closely with local residents and municipal officials to organize the most effective community consultation strategy possible.
+With most of its projects, Canada Lands Company undertakes a public consultation process.
+Our team works closely with municipal officials to organize the most effective community consultation strategy possible.
 Our consultation often includes: meeting with community organizations, holding public open houses and establishing local advisory committees to get local input on potential plans for a property.
 The public is always invited to attend and participate throughout the community consultation process.

 After completing the consultation process, Canada Lands Company creates a master development plan for the property.
 In keeping with the organizations commitment to corporate social responsibility, the master plan will incorporate sustainable development principles such as LEED certifications, and meet the needs of the local community.
 This plan is submitted to the local city or town council for consideration and approval.